Landozo/LumiaExpansionPacks/README.md

 - Schizo DID Lumia (I'm a cat, no wait, I'm a bee, no wait, I'm a princess, no wait I'm a spider, no wait I'm taking over the world, no-)
 - Fujoshi Lumia (Oh, my god.
 He'll be the seme, no the uke, no both, I'LL MAKE THIS WORK.
 BREATHE.)
 - Discord Mod Lumia (Uhhhh, maybe you'd like to hop on this voice call with me, we can workshop this tapestry together.
 Uhhhh, how old are you, dreamweaver)
+- Interdimensional Council of Lumiae (We really need to rein in Goonette Lumia, she's becoming a problem)
+- The Illumianati (The whole world is wrapped in our strings)

 ### Author Packs